Mashramani: Origin

 The Jaycees of Linden had, since Guyana became independent in 1966, been organizing an Independence Carnival in Mackenzie.
 When Guyana became a Republic in February 23, 1970, they formed a Jaycees Republic Celebrations Committee.
 Basil Butcher was selected as Chairman but due to his being selected to tour Australia with the West Indies Cricket Team, Jim Blackman was appointed as the Deputy to carry on.
 A broad based committee including resource personnel such as Wordsworth McAndrew, Arthur Seymour, and Adrian Thompson, began the organization of the Carnival activities.

 The search for a name to replace Carnival began and it was suggested by Basil Butcher that an Amerindian name be chosen.
 This was agreed to and several individuals including Mr. Allan Fiedtkou, an Amerindian, were contacted.
 Mr. Fiedtkou held discussions with his grandfather who explained a type of Festival that was held by Amerindians whenever they gather to celebrate a special event.
-This event he said was like "Muster Many" (or Mashirimehi in Amerindian) and sounded in Arawak like Mashramani.
+This event he said was like "Muster Many" (or Mashirimehi in Amerindian) and sounded in Lokono like Mashramani.
 Steps were taken to confirm this.
-Adrian Thomson concluded that since no one could have confirmed or denied that the Arawak word for Festival was Mashramani, then the Festival could be called Mashramani.
+Adrian Thomson concluded that since no one could have confirmed or denied that the Lokono word for Festival was Mashramani, then the Festival could be called Mashramani.
 On 23 February 1970 the Festival called "Mashramani" was a huge success with people drawn from all Regions of Guyana to Linden welcoming Guyana's status as a republic with over three days of frolic and fun.
 The mashramani first One thousand strong Costume revolver is known as Ms.Una Garner, which ever region in guyana that her costume was taken to participate in mashramani celebration she defeated an uphold her crown.

 After witnessing the massive crowds, glitter and level of competition, Mr. David Singh, a Government Official, held discussion with the Jaycees Committee about bringing the event to Georgetown, the nation's capital.
 Approval was also given by the then President Forbes Burnham for Mash to be a National Event for the Republic celebration.
 Mash activities were rotated in Linden, Berbice and Georgetown but due to sponsorship, the Costume Bands contest remained in Georgetown.